szfh/szfh.github.io/_posts/2020-8-2-is-hojbjerg-good.md

 ![sca]({{site.baseurl}}/images/2020-8-2-is-hojbjerg-good/sca.jpg)

-## He should stop shooting, but that's fixable.
+## He should stop shooting, but that's fixable

 ![nogoals]({{site.baseurl}}/images/2020-8-2-is-hojbjerg-good/playernogoals.jpg)

 This is bad decision making, not bad shooting.
 Højbjerg has the skill to do even better by not hitting a long shot in most matches.

-## He's taken impressive risks to get this transfer.
+## He's taken impressive risks to get this transfer

 Superstars excepted, it's unusual to play 10,000 top 5 league minutes + 20 internationals across before age 25.
 But having joined a Europa League Southampton in 2016, he's entitled to feel like this leg of his career could have gone a little better.